1) Get Your Seed to the Press

 To produce oil continuously we need to remove the solids from the oil as soon as it comes from the press.
 This can be done using a special type of filter called a frame filter that has a high solids holding capacity.
 With this method, the settling tanks are not required.

 4) Final ‘Polish’ filtration – to Give the Crystal Clear Oil

 A plate filter with replaceable filter cards and food grade monotype pump works very well.

 5) Storage in a Holding Tank

 This tank holds your clean oil ready for bottling.

 The volumetric or vacuum filler can be used (or for very small volumes, or start-ups, a tank with a tap at the bottom!)

-If you want to use tamper evident aluminum caps then an ROPP capping machine is used to push on the cap and form the threads.
+If you want to use tamper-evident aluminum caps then a ROPP capping machine is used to push on the cap and form the threads.